csiglab/Produceologia/docs/Production/src/Metrology.md

 18. **Environmental Testing Services:** Testing and measurement of environmental factors, such as temperature, humidity, and atmospheric conditions.
 19. **Metrology Training and Consultancy:** Training programs and consulting services to educate personnel on metrology principles, best practices, and compliance.
 20. **On-Site Calibration and Measurement Services:** Mobile calibration services that bring metrology expertise and equipment directly to the client's location.

-These metrology services are offered by specialized laboratories, calibration facilities, and metrology service providers.
-They are crucial for industries where precise and accurate measurements are essential for quality control, compliance, and innovation.